 8. The Start, End and Break fields are optional - these are for reference purposes only.

-9. If you have rotating work patterns, you can click on 'Add Week' to add an extra week to the work pattern.
+If you have rotating work patterns, you can follow the instructions above and then click on 'Add Week' to add an extra week to the work pattern.
+Please note: If you do not have the option to add a rotating work pattern (as shown below), please contact email@example.com

 If an employee works a week on and a week off, simply leave the second week as blank.